gotreasa/green-tic-tac-toe/NOTES.md

 ## Pomodoro 3

-- refactor the print function into parts
+- ✅refactor the print function into parts
-- create a function to get player
+- ✅create a function to get player
 - should declare X a winner if X in TOP_LEFT, MIDDLE_LEFT, and BOTTOM_LEFT

+## Pomodo 4

+- ✅should declare X a winner if X in TOP_LEFT, MIDDLE_LEFT, and BOTTOM_LEFT
+- update the class to execute the game
+- create Docker file to run programme
+- Update Travis to build the Docker file
+- Update Travis to run the programme
+- Work on scenario 3 - the draw

 Scenario 2: Player O won with a horizontal line!
 Player O: